Blogs

 Carl O'Boyle BSc MRICS FCIOB MFPWS

 Yes, you can claim adverse possession of land if you meet specific legal criteria, which generally include the following: Key Requirements for Adverse Possession: 1.
-Exclusive Possession: You must be in…
+Exclusive Possession: You must be in exclusive control of the land, treating it…

 view more »